Ch00rD/Ch00rDs_Bitwig_Scripts/README.md

 - TomsGenericMultiControl (16 separate Midi Channels, Midi Beat Clock, all CCs mappable per Midi Channel...)
 - TomsMultiBiController (16 separate Midi Channels, Midi Beat Clock, all CCs mappable per Midi Channel, Bidirectional Feedback for CCs...)

+Utility:
+- "The Defaulter", a script that uses the Controller API to allow some basic defaults for projects and views in it's preferences.
+Also, it saves the current project settings in the IO Panel and restores these per-project.
 Enjoy!

 Cheers,